 5 Excellent And Less Crowded Cherry Blossom Viewing Spots In Tokyo

-In Japan, sakura (cherry blossoms) symbolize the spring season.
-This article introduces five not-so-crowded spots to view the cherry blossoms in the Tokyo area.
+In Japan, sakura (cherry blossoms) are a beloved symbol of spring.
+This article introduces five less crowded places to view the cherry blossoms in the Tokyo area at your own pace!

-Sakura (cherry blossoms) symbolize the Japanese spring season, and many visitors from abroad look forward to seeing these blossoms.
-But when they are in full bloom from late March to early April, famous sakura viewing spots are crowded, making it difficult to appreciate the cherry blossoms at a leisurely pace.
+Sakura, or cherry blossoms, are the symbol of spring in Japan, and many visitors from abroad look forward to seeing these blossoms.
+But when they are in full bloom from late March to early April, famous sakura viewing spots tend to be crowded, making it difficult to appreciate the cherry blossoms at leisure.

-However, there are also "out-of-the-way" spots, only known to the local residents.
-This article is about those kind of spots, in the Tokyo area.
+However, there are also spots that are off the beaten path, only known to the local residents.
+This article introduces some of these wonderful sakura spots in the Tokyo area.

 Cherry trees line the banks of Meguro River near Nakameguro, creating a grand sight each spring.
-During the sakura season, open-air stalls selling takeout dishes appear, and the street is filled with cherry blossom spectators.
+During the sakura season, the streets are filled with cherry blossom viewers.